ch0ppy35/shop/README.md

 2. **API Request**: The frontend makes HTTP requests to the Gateway API
 3. **Session Tracking**: Each request includes a session ID (X-Session-ID header) for tracking
 4. **Message Publishing**: The Gateway publishes messages to NATS with appropriate subjects
-5. **Service Processing**: The Products and Cart services consume messages and process them
+5. **Service Processing**: The Products, Cart, and Recommendation services consume messages and process them
 6. **Database Operations**:
    - The Products service performs operations on PostgreSQL database
    - The Cart service stores session-based cart data in Valkey (Redis) with 15-minute TTL
+   - The Recommendation service provides product recommendations based on cart contents
 7. **Response**: Results are sent back through NATS to the Gateway and then to the frontend

 ## Running the Application